Fri, 31 December 2021

 Tap here to visit our YouTube Channel:

+A river adventure down the Danube turns dark, when an eerie presence is felt in the willows… Algernon Blackwood, today on The Classic Tales Podcast.
+Welcome to The Classic Tales Podcast.
+Thank you for listening.
 Thank you to all of our financial supporters.
 We couldn’t do this without you.
 We really try make your support worth your while.
 For a five-dollar monthly donation, you get a monthly code for $8 off any audiobook download.
 Give more, and you get more!
 It kind of cracks open the website for you, so you can easily build out your classic audiobook library, and you help to give more folks like you the chance to discover the classics in a curated and easily accessible format.
 Go to http://classictalesaudiobooks.com today, and become a financial supporter.
 You’ll be glad you did.
-Thank you so much..
+Thank you so much.
+Go now to http://classictalesaudiobooks.com and become a financial supporter today.

 Tap here to go to www.classictalesaudiobooks.com and become a financial supporter!